 Inspired by the impact her former professor had on her, Marilyn Shull Black ’69 made a significant gift in 2018 to establish the endowed Bernard L. Mahoney Student Research Fellowship, providing financial support to UMW students majoring in the sciences.

-Dr. Mahoney “showed me how to make learning fun,” says Judy Farrell Bechtold ’69, who taught high school chemistry, making up electron dances and using mnemonic devices to teach the periodic table.
+Dr. Mahoney “showed me how to make learning fun,” said Judy Farrell Bechtold ’69, who taught high school chemistry, making up electron dances and using mnemonic devices to teach the periodic table.
 “He was always great at explaining the material and helping you see the light.”

 Amanda Bruch McNeil recalled how Dr. Mahoney conducted mock interviews for her when she was applying for her first job.
 Periodically, she’d reach out as she moved up through the ranks.
 “He’d always reply, telling me how proud he was.”

-“When I began my graduate program – which Dr. Mahoney helped me apply to – I felt like I already had such a strong foundation from Mary Washington,” says Kathye, who went on to teach elementary school and run a summer science academy for children.
+“When I began my graduate program – which Dr. Mahoney helped me apply to – I felt like I already had such a strong foundation from Mary Washington,” said Kathye, who went on to teach elementary school and run a summer science academy for children.

-Her friend, Kathy Diehl Hartman ’77, says he opened science majors up to the vast array of chemistry careers available to them.
+Her friend, Kathy Diehl Hartman ’77, said he opened science majors up to the vast array of chemistry careers available to them.
 Throughout her 37 years studying cancer drugs at the National Institutes of Health, she always followed his advice.

-“Dr. Mahoney encouraged us to take meticulous notes, to be able to prove our data and methodology,” she says.
+“Dr. Mahoney encouraged us to take meticulous notes, to be able to prove our data and methodology,” she said.
 “His philosophy on turning in quality work and the reputation you gain from it carried me throughout my career.”

 – Article written by Assistant Director of Advancement Communications Jill Graziano Laiacona ’04